Georgia Davis

-Georgia Katie Davis (born 3 June 1999) is an English cricketer who currently plays for Warwickshire, Central Sparks and Trent Rockets.
+Georgia Katie Davis (born 3 June 1999) is an English cricketer who currently plays for Warwickshire and Welsh Fire.
 She plays as a right-arm off break bowler.
-She previously played for Yorkshire Diamonds in the Women's Cricket Super League.
+She previously played for Central Sparks, as well as Yorkshire Diamonds in the Women's Cricket Super League and Trent Rockets in The Hundred.

 Early life

 Davis was born on 3 June 1999 in Birmingham.